tursodatabase/libsql/doc/tcl_extension_intro.md

 ## Momentary Use of Tcl Execution Environment ##

-When .. is not the sole non-whitespace content of an input line group which has been submitted from the shell excecution environment, that causes argument collection and expansion to be performed according to Tcl rules by the Tcl interpreter, without entering and staying in the Tcl execution environment.
+When .. is not the sole non-whitespace content of an input line group which has been submitted from the shell execution environment, that causes argument collection and expansion to be performed according to Tcl rules by the Tcl interpreter, without entering and staying in the Tcl execution environment.